 To change your logo go to the 'Page Master' under the 'Design' menu

 David Balfour's Bay (confusingly another Traigh Gheal) is a delightful spot on the south side of Erraid.
-This is an almost uninhabited tidal island apart from an off shoot of the Findhorn Foundation since 1978, a small spiritual community living in the old lighthouse keeper cottages, built by the Stevensons as the shore station for the Dubh Artach and Skerryvore lighthouses, where you can go for a personal retreat.
+This is an almost uninhabited tidal island apart from an off shoot of the Findhorn Foundation since 1978, a small spiritual community living in the 19th century lighthouse keeper cottages, built by the Stevensons as the shore station for the Dubh Artach and Skerryvore lighthouses, where you can go for a personal retreat.

 There is a fabulous beach, in fact there are two connected at low tide, backed by low cliffs good for bouldering.
 The water is pristine, the sand brilliant for sand castles.
 No wonder it can get a bit crowded with maybe six or so boats at anchor when the wind is in the north.
 And if you dare, you can go for jumps off the cliffs on the west side of the bay, checking the water depth first.

 It is known as David Balfour's bay because it is where Robert Louis Stevenson imagined Davie — in Kidnapped — being thrown ashore clutching a spar from the Covenant, his sinking ship wrecked on the Torran rocks ("are there many of them?" the captain had asked, revealing his poor grasp of navigation).